-Prior to pipeline construction activities, all vegetation (including timber) will be cleared from the 95-foot wide construction right-of-way and the additional temporary extra work areas (TEWAs).
+Prior to pipeline construction activities, all vegetation (including timber) will be cleared from the 95-foot wide construction right-of-way and the additional temporary extra work areas (TEWAs). .
 Pipeline installation will require bulldozers, trackhoes, backhoes, side-booms, welding trucks, and support vehicles along the construction right-of-way.
-PCGP's timber/vegetation removal and construction activities will span an approximate two-year period.
-Generally, the first year of construction will consist of timber and other vegetation removal along the majority of the right-of-way, followed by the start of pipeline construction in select areas that continues into the second year of construction.
-The second year of construction will consist of any remaining timber and other vegetation removal not completed during the first year and the completion of pipeline construction.
+PCGP's timber/vegetation removal and construction activities will span a proposed two-year period.
+Generally, Year One construction will consist of timber and other vegetation removal along the majority of the right-of-way, including some pipeline construction in select areas.
+Year Two construction will consist of the remaining timber and other vegetation removal not completed during Year One and the majority of pipeline construction.